Akkodis/mec-platform/README.md

 ## Deployment of the MEC Platform

-The deployment of the 5GMETA MEC Platfrom, including the 5GMETA modules is done as follows :
+The deployment of the 5GMETA MEC Platfrom will :

 - Install [ETSI Open Source MANO (OSM)](https://osm.etsi.org/) on a Ubuntu Server as described here: https://osm.etsi.org/docs/user-guide/latest/01-quickstart.html#installing-osm
 - Install the  baseline/default building blocks of the 5GMETA MEC platform defined in [D2.3 (Definition of 5GMETA architecture)](https://5gmeta-project.eu/wp-content/uploads/2024/05/D2.3.pdf).
-- The register of all the information of the MEC platform in the Discovery service at the 5GMETA Cloud platform.
+- Register of the MEC platform in the 5GMETA Cloud platform.

-- Install Notary and Connaisseur for managing security in the cluster
+The following is done manually:
 - Configuration of ETSI OSM

+Notary and Connaisseur for managing security in the cluster are disabled in the current version.

 The process is illustrated as follows: